Residents seeking formation of town of Johns Island raise money to kick off process

 People on Johns Island say it's time to form a town, just like James Island did a few years ago.

-A duo leading an effort to incorporate portions of Johns Island as its own municipal government made headway this week by raising about $2,000 to retain an attorney and certify mapping of what would be the new municipality.
+A duo leading an effort to incorporate portions of Johns Island as a municipal government made headway this week by raising $2,000 to retain an attorney and certify mapping of what would be the new municipality.

-Thomas Legare and Randall Horres formed "Concerned Citizens of Johns Island" 15 years ago.
-The chief complaint was rampant development on the island — still a concern — and a feeling that island residents were underrepresented on Charleston City and the Charleston County Council.
+Thomas Legare and Bill Saunders formed "Concerned Citizens of Johns Island" eight years ago.

+The chief complaint is rampant development on the island — still a concern — and a feeling that island residents were underrepresented on local government boards like the Charleston County Council.

-Other factors include development that has brought in more people to the island and with it a need for more police and sheriff deputies, plus ongoing concerns about flooding.
+Other factors include development that has brought more people to the island, and with it a need for more police and sheriff's deputies, along with ongoing concerns about flooding.

-Legare is a lifelong resident on Johns Island and a ninth generation farmer of his family's 300-acre farm.
+Legare is a lifelong resident of Johns Island and a ninth-generation farmer of his family's 300-acre farm.
 He's run unsuccessful bids for County Council.

 "It's a huge area geographically and population has skyrocketed," Legare said.
 "We need more officers over here and we need our own planning and zoning."